geekdave/ssaas/presentation.md

 ???

-We did a lot of scary stuff to smooth over these bumps Retry assertions if they fail, retry clicks if they don't work Retry tests themselves if they fail
+We did a lot of scary stuff to smooth over these bumps Retry assertions if they fail, inject
+Retry tests themselves if they fail

 Important part: MOMENTUM
 Smoothing over better than giving up
 Not all problems require precision solutions

 ---